 As previously mentioned there are now several slow-release liquids on the market sold under a variety of trade names such as Fertech®, Sirflor®, and Nitrosert®.
 All of these make claims such as:

 - Longevities of up to six to eight weeks;

 - A high tank degree of tank compatibility.

 Slow-release liquid nitrogen can be applied as a concentrated spray application on turfgrass and can also be used as the nitrogen source in mixed NPK fertilizers.

-Both poultry manure and products manufactured from bio-waste offer low-cost alternatives to synthetic fertilizers, despite having issues with odour and potentially containing weed seeds.
-The salt index can also be an issue as a consequence of bulking up broiler chickens as during this process they are fed a high salt diet so they drink more water and put on weight faster.
-This subsequently passes into their droppings.
+Both poultry manure and products manufactured from bio-waste offer low-cost alternatives to synthetic fertilizers.
+However, they can have issues with odour and weed seed content.
+The salt index can also be an issue as a consequence of bulking up broiler chickens.
+As the chickens grow they are fed a high salt diet so they drink more water and put on weight faster.
+This subsequently will pass into their droppings.

-A major problem with natural organic fertilizers is that they can be highly variable and consequently release rates will vary.
-Organics are characterized by having relatively low nitrogen contents which are usually below 3% percent and almost all contain phosphorus.
+Another major problem with natural organic fertilizers is that they can be highly variable and consequently release rates will vary.
+Organics are characterized by having relatively low nitrogen contents which are usually below 3-5% percent and almost all contain phosphorus.
 Their release is controlled by micro-organisms, which in turn are controlled by temperature and soil moisture.

-Finally, products such as Dynamic Lifter®, Neutrog®, Terra firma®, and Queensland Organics® are all composed of pelletized manure and then either heat-treated or composted to remove excess moisture.
-The degree of composting will subsequently affect the amount of weed seed and moisture content of the final product, with final moisture levels varying from 8–16%.
+Finally, products such as Dynamic Lifter®, Neutrog®, Terra firma®, and Queensland Organics® are all composed of pelletized manure.
+This is then either heat-treated or composted to remove excess moisture.
+The degree of composting will subsequently affect the amount of weed seed and the moisture content of the final product.
+The final final moisture content varies from 8–16%.

 Jerry Spencer wrote the Nutrition of Sports Turf in Australia.